Generation gap: Workplace attitudes

 USA Today reported that younger generations are "entering the workplace in the face of demographic change and an increasingly multi-generational workplace".
 Multiple engagement studies show that the interests shared across the generation gap by members of this increasingly multi-generational workplace can differ substantially.

 Researchers, who found evidence that millennials are relatively more confident in their abilities, speculate that they were 'buoyed by an educational system with inflated grades and standardized tests' and that this may complicate relations with colleagues of other generations.

+Baby boomers, in contrast, were more idealistic.
+For them, work and personal dedication led to success.
+The introduction of working remotely or digitally was considered odd by them, and they continued to prefer face-to-face communication.

+As for work, Generation X generally had a weaker work ethic, and highly valued leisure.
+They typically had higher salaries in jobs than Baby Boomers.
+Compared to previous generations, Generation X had more individualistic values.

 Growing up, millennials looked to parents, teachers, and coaches as a source of praise and support.
 They were part of an educational system with inflated grades and standardized tests, in which they were skilled at performing well.
 Millennials developed a strong need for frequent, positive feedback from supervisors.
 Today, managers find themselves assessing their subordinates' productivity quite frequently, despite the fact that they often find it burdensome.
 Additionally, millennials' salaries and employee benefits give this generation an idea of how well they are performing.
 Millennials crave success, and good-paying jobs have been proven to make them feel more successful.

 However, according to the engagement studies, mature workers and the new generations of workers share similar thoughts on a number of topics across the generation gap.
 Their opinions overlap on flexible working hours/arrangements, promotions/bonuses, the importance of computer proficiency, and leadership.
 Additionally, the majority of millennials and mature workers enjoy going to work every day and feel inspired to do their best.

 In 2020 the NAS completed a literature review on workplace generational differences, looking at a variety of measures including job satisfaction, manager's perceptions, and personality.
 For a great deal of research, it reported that it was difficult to surmise whether an effect was a result of one's generation, or rather a result of a person's age (Note: 'Age' being distinct from 'generation'.
 A pattern of behaviour may be common to all individuals at e.g. age 25 regardless of if they reach 25 in the 1990s, the 2000s, the 2010s, and so on.) or historical events/trends.
 Among research which accounted for this by following attitudes over time, the review found mild effects, writing, "individuals from the same 'generation' are just as likely to be different from one another as from individuals of different generations."
 Other researchers have drawn similar conclusions.